 About Jacqueline City Apparel: A New Approach To Fashion

 Jacqueline City’s summer 2021 collection “Pink Lemonade” benefited Alex’s Lemonade Stand, a childhood cancer charity while her spring collection “AUTHENTIC” featured average, everyday people like moms and frontline workers.
-JCA’s fall collection will debut in New York Fashion Week in September 2021 before her international debut at Paris Fashion Week in 2022.
+JCA’s latest collection debuted in New York Fashion Week in September 2021.
+City will again show at New York Fashion Week on February 14, 2022 in her largest show yet and notably her first charity show.
+The show will benefit 10,000 beds, an organization aimed at helping provide mental health and sobriety treatment options.
+City will make her international debut at Paris Fashion Week in Spring 2022.

 CLICK TO LEARN MORE ABOUT DESIGNER JACQUELINE CITY